Most people decide to head outdoors with tools and equipment, get new plants in the ground and hope that they’ll grow and thrive.

 This is where some simple preparation of existing gardens can help new plants to thrive and bring joy to all who visit the gardens.

-From visiting community organisations and aged care villages, I have seen many beautifully landscaped garden areas filled with low maintenance plants.
+From visiting community organisations and aged care homes, I have seen many beautifully landscaped garden areas filled with low maintenance plants.
 While lovely to look at, these areas are quite uninviting for residents and guests and aren’t providing a space for the keen gardener to get their hands in the dirt!

 “Just living is not enough.
 One must have sunshine, freedom and a little flower”